geoffwhittington/meshtastic-matrix-relay/UPGRADE_TO_V1.md

 - `db:` → `database:` (old option still works but will show a deprecation notice)
 - `network` connection mode → `tcp` (both options supported for compatibility)

+For a complete list of deprecated options and breaking changes, please see [ANNOUNCEMENT.md](ANNOUNCEMENT.md).

 ### Backward Compatibility

 Your existing configuration will continue to work without changes.
 The application will automatically: